raknos13/react-password-generator/README.md

 - Include/Exclude Special Characters
 - Copy password with a single click
 - On demand generation of unique passwords with generate button
-- Automatic password generation on change of parameter
+- Automatic password generation on change of parameter (length, inculde/exclude numbers/characters)

-## Hooks use
+## Hooks used

-- `useState` to store password, length, isNumbrIncluded, isCharIncluded
+- `useState` to store password, length, isNumberIncluded, isCharIncluded
 - `useRef` to highlight password input on Copy
 - `useCallback` to memoize the generatePassword() function
 - `useEffect` to generate password on page load